The Holography of Spread Complexity: A Story of Observers: Introduction

-A promising alternative approach is provided by Krylov complexity \cite{Parker:2018yvk}, recently reviewed in \cite{Nandy:2024htc}, which characterizes the growth of operator size during time evolution.
-It has gained significant attention and is now regarded as a new paradigm for complexity \cite{Baiguera:2025dkc}.
-A closely related notion is spread complexity \cite{Balasubramanian:2022tpr}, which measures how an initial quantum state spreads in the Hilbert space over time.
-Although the precise relation between Krylov/spread complexity and quantum complexity remains unclear, both exhibit behaviors expected of complexity in chaotic systems \cite{Balasubramanian:2022tpr,Erdmenger:2023wjg}.
-Most importantly, they offer a more tractable framework for quantifying quantum unitary evolution.
+A promising alternative is provided by Krylov complexity \cite{Parker:2018yvk}, recently reviewed in \cite{Nandy:2024htc}, which characterizes the growth of operator size during time evolution.
+Regarded as a new paradigm for complexity \cite{Baiguera:2025dkc}, it is closely related to spread complexity \cite{Balasubramanian:2022tpr}, which measures the dispersion of an initial quantum state in the Hilbert space.
+Although the precise relation between Krylov/spread complexity and circuit complexity remains an open question, both exhibit the expected behaviors of complexity in chaotic systems \cite{Balasubramanian:2022tpr,Erdmenger:2023wjg}.
+Crucially, they offer a tractable framework for quantifying quantum unitary evolution.
 If these quantities admit holographic descriptions, direct comparisons become feasible.
-Indeed, in lower-dimensional models such as the JT/DSSYK duality \cite{Berkooz:2018jqr,Berkooz:2018qkz,Garcia-Garcia:2017pzl}, it has been shown that the length of the wormhole connecting two boundaries exactly matches the spread complexity of the dual boundary theory \cite{Lin:2022rbf,Rabinovici:2023yex,Jian:2020qpp,Ambrosini:2024sre}.
+Indeed, in lower-dimensional models such as the DSSYK model \cite{Berkooz:2018jqr,Berkooz:2018qkz,Garcia-Garcia:2017pzl}, it has been demonstrated \cite{Lin:2022rbf,Rabinovici:2023yex,Jian:2020qpp,Ambrosini:2024sre,Aguilar-Gutierrez:2025pqp} that spread complexity matches the renormalized length of the wormhole connecting two boundaries exactly in JT gravity \cite{Jackiw:1984je,Teitelboim:1983ux}.